 The Motion & Kinetics experiments allow kids to create a Vortex (ie. cyclone or tornado)!

-You can purchase each of these lab boxes individually or buy all three in the set at a discount (which is awesome!)
+You can purchase each of these lab boxes individually or buy all four Chemistry Sets at a HUGE discount (which is awesome!)

 Now on to the Glow in the Dark Lab!!